-Credit reporting agencies hold information on an individual’s credit history.
-The type of information which may be held on an individual can include loan applications or enquiries made through member subscribers, late payment and default history and address and employment details.
-Credit reporting agencies may be able to check your credit worthiness and provided you with information on whether you have previously had problems repaying a loan.
+Credit reporting agencies hold information on your credit history.
+The type of information can include loan applications or enquiries made through member subscribers, late payment and default history, address and employment details.
+Credit reporting agencies may be able to check your credit worthiness and provide you with information on whether you’ve had problems repaying a loan.

 To get a copy of your individual credit file, call one of the credit reporting agencies listed below or visit their website.